Affinage

 Synthesis pass · forward-looking unresolved questions

-• Systematic identification of protein phosphatase substrates incomplete
+• Relative in vivo importance of lipid vs protein phosphatase substrates undefined

 Mechanism profile